Interceptive Orthodontics For Children

 How Can You Tell If Your Child Is A Candidate?

-Not all orthodontic problems can be solved with interceptive orthodontics, which is why it is so important for a child to have an initial consultation with Dr. Appel as soon as possible after they turn seven.
+Not all orthodontic problems can be solved with interceptive orthodontics, which is why it is so important for a child to have an initial consultation with Dr. Schwartz Phillips as soon as possible after they turn seven.
 If you’d like to learn more about interceptive orthodontics and find out if your child could benefit from it, just give us a call at (908) 245-7700 or send us a email.